Bradley Beal's Success and Achievements in Timeline

 In 2010, Bradley Beal competed for the U.S. in the FIBA Under-17 World Championship, winning the championship while averaging 18 points per game.

-On November 28, 2011, Bradley Beal was named SEC Freshman of the Week, after averaging 18.5 points, seven rebounds, two assists and 1.5 steals in two wins over Wright State and Jacksonville during the week of 11/21–11/28.
+Bradley Beal was named SEC Freshman of the Week on November 28, 2011.
+During the week of 11/21–11/28, Beal averaged 18.5 points, seven rebounds, two assists and 1.5 steals in two wins over Wright State and Jacksonville.

-In 2011, Bradley Beal was named the 2011 Mr. Show-Me Basketball, recognizing him as the top high school basketball player in Missouri, and he was also named the 2011 Gatorade National Player of the Year.
+In 2011, Bradley Beal was named the 2011 Mr. Show-Me Basketball which recognized him as the top high school basketball player in the state of Missouri.
+He was also named the 2011 Gatorade National Player of the Year.

-December 2012: Eastern Conference Rookie of the Month
+December 2012: Named Eastern Conference Rookie of the Month

-January 2013: Eastern Conference Rookie of the Month
+January 2013: Named Eastern Conference Rookie of the Month

-In January 2013, Bradley Beal was named the Eastern Conference Rookie of the Month for the second consecutive month.
+In January 2013, Bradley Beal was named the Eastern Conference Rookie of the Month.

 2013: Named to All-Rookie First Team

-In 2013, Bradley Beal was named to the NBA All-Rookie First Team, recognizing his achievements during his first year in the league.
+In 2013, Bradley Beal was named to the NBA All-Rookie First Team.

-On March 29, 2017, Bradley Beal scored 27 points in a 133–124 loss to the Los Angeles Clippers and surpassed Gilbert Arenas for the franchise single-season three-point record.
+On March 29, 2017, Bradley Beal scored 27 points in a 133–124 loss to the Los Angeles Clippers.
+During the game, Beal surpassed Gilbert Arenas for the franchise single-season three-point record, finishing with 209.

 On November 20, 2017, in a 99–88 win over the Milwaukee Bucks, Bradley Beal scored 23 points and became the youngest player in NBA history to reach 700 made three-pointers.

 On December 31, 2017, Bradley Beal scored 17 of his 39 points in the fourth quarter to lead Washington to a 114–110 win over the Chicago Bulls.
-He was also named Eastern Conference Player of the Week.
+He was subsequently named Eastern Conference Player of the Week for games played Monday, December 25 through Sunday, December 31.

 January 23, 2018: Named NBA All-Star

-On January 23, 2018, Bradley Beal was named an NBA All-Star for the first time in his career.
+On January 23, 2018, Bradley Beal was named an NBA All-Star for the first time.

-On October 20, 2018, Bradley Beal scored 32 points and broke Washington's franchise record for most three-pointers in a career, surpassing Gilbert Arenas with his 869th three-pointer during the fourth quarter in a 117–113 loss to the Toronto Raptors.
+On October 20, 2018, Bradley Beal scored 32 points, going 6 for 11 on three-pointers, in a 117–113 loss to the Toronto Raptors.
+He broke Washington's franchise record for most three-pointers in a career, surpassing Gilbert Arenas (868) by making his 869th during the fourth quarter.

-In April 2019, Bradley Beal became the first player in Wizards franchise history with 2,000 points, 400 rebounds, and 400 assists in a season.
-He also became the first player in franchise history to average at least 25 points, five rebounds, and five assists, while appearing in all 82 games for the second consecutive season.
+In April 2019, Bradley Beal became the first player in franchise history with 2,000 points, 400 rebounds and 400 assists in a season.
+He also became the first player in Wizards franchise history to average at least 25 points, five rebounds and five assists, while appearing in all 82 games for the second consecutive season.

 February 23, 2020: Career-High 53 Points

-On February 23, 2020, Bradley Beal scored a then career-high 53 points in a loss to the Chicago Bulls and passed Jeff Malone for second on the Wizards' all time scoring list.
+On February 23, 2020, Bradley Beal scored a then career-high 53 points in a loss to the Chicago Bulls, also passing Jeff Malone for second on the Wizards' all time scoring list.

-On January 6, 2021, Beal scored a career-high 60 points in a loss against the Philadelphia 76ers, tying Gilbert Arenas' Wizards franchise record.
+On January 6, 2021, Bradley Beal scored a career high of 60 points in a loss to the Philadelphia 76ers, tying Gilbert Arenas' Wizards franchise record.

 2021: Named to All-NBA Third Team

-In 2021, Bradley Beal was named to the All-NBA Third Team, recognizing his performance as one of the top players in the league.
+In 2021, Bradley Beal was named to the All-NBA Third Team.